decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 // Create an entity
 const cube = new Entity()

-// Create and apply a `Transform` component to that entity cube.set(new Transform())
+// Create and add a `Transform` component to that entity cube.set(new Transform())

 // Set the fields in the component